Under the direction of the Building Official, the building inspection program administers building permits and inspections.

 Electrical inspections are contracted and performed by Tokle Inspections.
 Call 763.754.2983 between 7-8:30 a.m.
 Monday through Friday, or at tokleinspections.com.

 Permits submitted that required a plan typically take 5 to 7 days to process and approve the permit for issuance.
-Some applications may take longer due to special provisions or conditions.
+Some applications may take longer.
 Permits for siding, roofing, windows or other projects that do not require a plan review may be issued over the counter.

 Permits are available for pick up between the hours of 8 a.m. and 4:30 p.m.
 Monday-Friday.